Jobs in Austria

-Apply to work in Austria, popular jobs people apply for include tourism work, part time jobs, au-pair and winter ski jobs.
+Apply to work in Austria in 2016, popular jobs people apply for include tourism work, part time jobs, au-pair and winter ski jobs.
 Below we provide information on the different types of jobs available in Austria which include casual, temporary, seasonal and year round positions.
-In winter you could consider working at a Austrian ski resort as there is a need for seasonal winter staff, you will get to see the natural beauty of the country which has rolling hills and picturesq scenery.
+In winter you could consider working at a Austrian ski resort as there is a need for international staff, you will get to see the natural beauty of the country which has rolling hills and picturesq scenery.
 Jobs can include instructing ski lessons, assisting on ski slopes, lift operators, slope patrols and general chalet staff.
 Read more information about working in Austria and search featured recruiters on our website below.

 Guide to Working in Austria